All Episodes

 That's my job in my state.

-But it's going to take the both of us as if to the extent we can ramp up the testing all the better.
+But it's going to take the both of us, as if to the extent we can ramp up the testing, all the better.

 And you'll never put that genie back in the bottle, by the way, once you do it here.

-I'm glad you said that, because you know what?
+I'm glad you said that because you know what?

 You won't.

-This was in the Wall Street Journal piece from people before tracking their cell phones, like South Korea, China, Ta Taiwan.
+This was in the Wall Street Journal piece from people before tracking their cell phones, like South Korea, China, Taiwan.

-They didn't ask anybody, they just started tracking their cell phones.
+They just started tracking their cell phones.

 By the way, I've already had that done by the deep state.